Introducing Physical Exercise,

-Physical exercise will improve your natural health and fitness.
-Physical exercise is part of healthy living.
-Anybody interested in natural health should regularly participate in moderate forms of physical exercise like fitness walking.
+Physical exercise helps your to achieve wellness.
+It is part of healthy living.
+Anybody interested in natural health should regularly participate in moderate forms of physical exercise, like fitness walking.
 An active lifestyle is even better than physical exercise in improving your natural health and fitness.

 • Physical exercise strengthens your body and makes it more fit and resilient.

-• Exercise and physical activity will improve your health and fitness.[2]
+• Exercise and physical activity impact upon your wellness and fitness.[2]

 • Physical exercise is an imperative for the older adult.